lgss/service-design-manual/service-manual/communications/blogs.md

 ##Illustrate everything

 A well-chosen illustration or photo can add important context or information for your readers.
-The GOV.UK blogging platform is fairly flexible.
+The LGSS blogging platform is fairly flexible.
 You can embed tweets, slide decks and videos as well as images, all media that make your message just [a little bit easier to comprehend](https://insidegovuk.blog.gov.uk/2013/09/11/prototyping-browse-and-navigation/).

 ##Use the style guidance...

-The GOV.UK [content design guidance](/guidance/content-design/blogging#style-and-tone-of-voice) is an invaluable tool for writers.
+The LGSS [content design guidance](/guidance/content-design/blogging#style-and-tone-of-voice) is an invaluable tool for writers.
 They’re full of carefully researched tips for clear, concise prose which seeks to make your writing easier to understand.

 In particular, make use of subheadings and bullet points within your blog posts to make them quicker to read.
 And make use of the [‘words to avoid’ list](/guidance/style-guide/a-to-z-of-gov-uk-style#words-to-avoid) -- it’s there to make sure writers stay clear no matter the audience.